ashuragi007-jpg/Collaborative-Story-Builder/docs/dataCollected.md

 - title: the title of the story that user provided
 - description: short description of the story
 - content: text content pf the chapter written by users
-- created_at: a timestamp when the chapter was created
+- created_at: a timestamp when the chapter was created.

+## Chapter Data
+- id: unique identifier for each chapter
+- story_id: reference to the story the chapter belongs to
+- content: the story content that was written by user
+- created_at: timestamp of when it was created